sam0410/Basic-Programs/Decision Tree/README.md

-This is a basic decision tree implementation from scratch.
+This is a basic decision tree implementation from scratch in python.